 End the evening with a stroll through the city, which is slowly emptying of all its visitors, and perhaps an after-dinner drink in one of the many clubs in the center.

-Day 6: A day full of great visits
+Day 6.
+A day full of great visits

 Florence, like so many other Italian cities, holds more treasures than our eyes can grasp.
 Well, get a guide to start exploring them all.

-After all, even for us Italians, returning to this city is always moving and we always feel like we are visiting it for the first time.
+We are wondering if tonight the excitement of finally seeing the Eternal City will make you sleep!
+After all, even for us Italians, coming to Rome is always moving and we always feel like we are visiting it for the first time.

-Indulge in a lunch of local produce in one of the most beautiful settings our country has to offer and then head off to Rome.
+Indulge in a lunch of local produce in one of the most beautiful settings our country has to offer, and then head off to Rome.

 We don't want to anticipate here the emotions you will feel but we assure you that it will be a truly indelible moment of this trip.
 Since this guide is also meant to give you practical information for your 14 days in Italy, we give you two tips right away: